karkman/Physalia_EnvMetagenomics_2023/exercises.md

 Before you start the assembly, have a look at the [Flye manual](https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md), escpecially the parts about Nanopore data and metagenome assembly.

 __What options do we need?__
-We have only given the output directory for you in the script below.
+We have only given the output directory in the script below.

 ```bash
 conda activate flye_env